 With more than 15 years of experience, our expert testers are the bees' knees of children's product testing.
-They've seen all sorts of playpen configurations on the market, and have put each to the test.
+They've seen all sorts of playpen configurations on the market, and have put each type to the test.
 Our testers also sit on the Australian Standards committees for children's products.

-Although there's no current Australian standard for playpens, our experts know what to look for when it comes to safety.
+Although there's no currently Australian standard for playpens, our experts know what to look for when it comes to child safety.
 We've based our test procedures on various existing Australian standards for similar children's products such as cots, folding cots and toys.
 We also draw upon elements of overseas standards, including the European and American playpen standards.
 Several manufacturers claim compliance to one or both of these standards, but we test to the CHOICE method.

-We see whether the playpen has any objects that could be inhaled or ingested.
-We look for potential contact with sharp corners, edges and points, and whether the playpen has any projections which could hurt a child if they ran towards them at speed.
-We look for potential clothing entanglement hazards which could pose a strangulation risk.
+We check whether the playpen has any objects that could be inhaled or ingested.
+We look for potential contact with sharp corners, edges and points, and whether the playpen has any projections that could hurt a child if they ran towards them at speed.
+We look for potential clothing entanglement hazards that could pose a strangulation risk.
 We also check for structural integrity and stability (how strong the bars are).

 Ease of use

 Playpens that we recommend have passed all our major safety tests (scoring 80% or above for performance).
-Some models that are worth considering (performance results from 60% to 65%) have minor failures such as finger entrapment hazards or sharp edges in hard-to-reach areas.
+Some models that are worth considering (with performance results from 60–65%) have minor failures such as finger entrapment hazards or sharp edges in hard-to-reach areas.